weirdo0z/weirdo0z/README.md

 * Currently working on the satellite operating system team
 * Learning Rust, UI/UX, AI, and more
 * Interested in contributing to open-source projects related to everything, especially frontend
-* Honestly, I can't be head-haunted because I'm just a high schooler
+* Honestly, I can't be headhunted because I'm just a high schooler

 ## 🛠️ Tech Stack